NelsonUrban/Oriontek-test/README.md

 ## how to use it

 ### Backend
-- you must the create the database, you can use this command in the layer DataAccess.
+- you must the create database, you can use this command in the layer DataAccess.

  ````